 Big Read grantees have access to the following educational and promotional materials:

-Big Read publicity materials include posters, banners, and bookmarks.
+Big Read grant recipients also receive publicity materials such as banners and bookmarks.

 Prior to starting their projects, Big Read organizations participate in a series of online activities to prepare them to host and promote The Big Read in their communities.
 Online presentations include working with community partners and developing a public relations strategy, as well as book discussions and question-and-answer sessions on working with publishers and involving schools.
 Participants are also encouraged to exchange ideas about their selected Big Read titles with both new and returning grantees.

 Big Read grantees also have access to a comprehensive Big Read website, which includes a virtual organizer's guide for running a successful Big Read program and downloadable public relations templates and design elements.

 6. I'm not a grantee.
 Can I obtain copies of the Reader's, Teacher's, or audio material?

 Yes, the full content of all these materials is available free-of-charge in the Our Books section.

 7. How do you select the featured works for The Big Read?

 The Big Read library was initially created through a Readers Circle—a distinguished group of writers, scholars, librarians, critics, artists, and publishing professionals—who helped select Big Read books for American communities to share.